coq/ceps/text/separate-compilation.md

 Avoiding dependencies that are only needed for non-exposed definitions, e.g. you do not need to expose the fact that proofs are constructed using particular tactics.
 Build parallelism (even without using -vos builds) because clients can be compiled against specification files only.

-This CEP proposes the introduction of a Coq interface file (which we will call a `.vi` file) that makes it possible to ascribe a `Moddule Type` to a top-level, i.e. declared as a file, `Module`.
+This CEP proposes the introduction of a Coq interface file (which we will call a `.vi` file) that makes it possible to ascribe a module type to a top-level, i.e. declared as a file, module.
+The semantics of a `.vi` file would resemble today's opaque ascription with module types, while reducing boilerplate.
+Clients would only see the interface declared in the `.vi` file, but would neither see see the definitions of the `.v` file, nor its non-logical side effects such as hints.
+Unlike today, `.vi` interfaces would hide not just `Import`-bound side effects, but also `Require`-bound ones.

 NOTE: In this proposal we use the extension `.vi` to be analog to `.mli` (derived from `.ml`).
 Similarly, we use `.vio` as what it compiles to.
 The `.vio` extension is already used for `-quick` build, so we could use `.vix` or anything else here.
 Or, remove `-quick` builds entirely and re-purpose the name.